How a running transformation can inspire positive change that lasts a lifetime

 August 1, 2021|By Amanda Loudin

 For many runners, the sport is about losing weight, finding fitness, or crossing a finish line.
 And there's nothing wrong with that.
 But running can be so much more; it can become a journey that delivers daily joy, a time to bond with friends, and both physical and mental health benefits.
-The impact is more than a fleeting moment — it's a running transformation for the better, and it can last a lifetime.
+The impact is more than a fleeting moment.
+It's a running transformation for the better, and it can last a lifetime.

 Like anyone who lives with a chronic health condition, Maggie Perkoff has dealt with doubts about what she can and can't accomplish over the years.
 But through her running transformation, the 27-year-old Ph.D. candidate from Boulder, Colorado, has gained newfound confidence in her ability to persevere and overcome the curveballs that Crohn's disease throws at her.

 Diagnosed as a college freshman in 2011, Perkoff often struggled with the symptoms of her digestive disease, sometimes to the point of passing out following physical activity.
-Developing a fear of what could happen with too much activity, Perkoff stuck to no more than a four-mile limit with her running, until a friend convinced her to try a 10K.
+Developing a fear of what could happen with too much activity, Perkoff stuck to no more than a 6-kilometre limit with her running, until a friend convinced her to try a 10K.

 That was 2016, and Perkoff hasn't skipped a beat since.
 "I knew I wanted to push farther," Perkoff says.
 "I signed up for my first half-marathon and by 2017, I knew I wanted to try a marathon."